How Much Does Fascia Board Replacement Cost?

 Scope of Replacement

-The average single-story home has about 250 linear feet of fascia boards, which will amount to $1,750 to $10,000 for total replacement.
+The average single-story home has about 250 linear feet of fascia boards, which will cost $1,750 to $10,000 to replace.
 If damage to the fascia is localized because of an event like a storm, you may only need to replace some of the material.

 Extra Work

-A fascia board that has been damaged for a long time may have been compromised by water or pests, which will impact the cost of roof repair.
+A fascia board that has been damaged for a long time may have been compromised by water or pests, which will impact how much you must pay for roof repair.
 Depending on how severe and widespread the damage is, you may need to consider the following:

 How To Save on Fascia Board Replacement